 I make no secret about the fact I love dragons and own a few.
-Some would say more than few but they fill only one cabinet so it’s far less than I could own if I let myself buy every one that caught my eye.
+Some would say more than a few, but they fill only one cabinet, so it’s far less than I could own if I let myself buy every one that caught my eye.
 Buying dragons began a while back.
-If I saw one that ‘spoke to me’, as such objects do, while on holiday in the UK I would bring take it home with me.
-In that respect my dragon collection has taken many years and hasn’t grown all that fast.
-I bought another the other day, people cried out to see it, and so I decided to share the occasional post featuring my dragons.
+If I saw one that ‘spoke to me’, as objects do, while on holiday in the UK I would bring take it home with me.
+In that respect, my dragon collection has taken many years and hasn’t grown all that fast.
+I bought another the other day.
+People cried out to see it, and so I shared the occasional post featuring my dragons.